slashedCodes/SystemRepair/README.md

 Well dont worry no more since we got SystemRepair!

-Probably the most scuffed reapir utility written in you guessed it.
+Probably the most scuffed repair utility written in you guessed it.
 Batch.

 But like it works so idk give it a try